 In the first quarter of 2014, Exelon entered into an agreement to terminate its investment in one of the three municipal-owned electric generation properties in exchange for a net early termination amount of \$335 million.
 In connection with the termination, Exelon will deposit \$260 million with the IRS for its 2014 tax year, including \$135 million by ComEd representing the remaining gain deferred pursuant to the like-kind exchange transaction.
-The deposit can be applied to satisfy taxes owed for any tax year.
-In the event of a fully successful IRS challenge to Exelon's like-kind exchange position, the amount placed on deposit will be redesignated to reduce the amount of tax and after-tax interest discussed in the preceding paragraph.
+The deposit can be redesignated to any tax year, if necessary, and may be used to satisfy any amounts owed as a result of the litigation.